 In this essay, it’s important to focus on a specific situation and be honest about your role.
 There should be a genuine conflict that you sought to resolve rather than circumstances in which you were a relatively passive observer.
 The best essays in this category will show the writer growing and maturing as a result of the conflict.
-Try to write this essay for someone who doesn’t know you well, which will require you to provide a lot of detail.
+Try to write this essay for someone who doesn’t know you well, which will require you to provide detail.
 The situation can come from your academic, professional, or personal life.
 And don’t forget to define “respect.”

 Option 3.
 Describe a situation in which working with a colleague, family member or friend has been challenging.
 How did you resolve, if at all, the situation as a team and what did you gain from the experience that will benefit you as a future health care provider?

 Similar to the question above, this essay is asking the writer to reflect on how they grew as a person and learned how to relate to others.
-However, unlike the previous question, the other party in the challenging situation is someone you are close with, someone who is supposed to be a member of your “group,” either family, team, or social circle.
+However, unlike the previous question, the other party in the challenging situation is someone you are close with, someone who is supposed to be a member of your “group,” either family, team, co-worker, or social circle.

-NYU Medical School Admissions Timeline
+NYU Medical School application timeline